The Unified Namespace (UNS) in Manufacturing

 Although the effective use of data is crucial to remaining competitive, the industry has not yet managed to achieve a breakthrough.
 In addition to general challenges such as data silos, data quality and data security, the following two specific problems exist within the manufacturing industry.

-1. Extreme system heterogeneity in OT and IT
+2. Extreme system heterogeneity in OT and IT

 The integration of OT/IT (e.g. machines, Historian, MES) usually takes place in the brownfield, with considerable differences between production lines and factories.
 Numerous generations of systems exist side by side, some of which may have been in operation for decades.
-The heterogeneity of the systems generally increases with the size of the company.
+This heterogeneity of the systems generally increases with the size of the company.
 The lack of standards in the systems, their interfaces and their data semantics makes data connection and system integration considerably more difficult.

 The Unified Namespace (UNS) – Overview